pa11y/pa11y-ci/README.md

 ### URL configuration

-A URL can be a `string` or an `object`.
-In its object form, aspects of the default [pa11y configurations] can be overridden per URL.
+A URL can be a `string`, or an `object`; in its object form, aspects of the default [pa11y configurations] can be overridden per URL.
 For example, this allows the timeout to be increased for a slow-loading page, or to take a screenshot for a page of particular interest:

 ```json
 {